Would you like your event listed?

 While A.A. is not affiliated with any form of alcoholism treatment, A.A.
 Treatment Committees are essential in carrying the A.A. message into treatment settings where the suffering alcoholic may be introduced to A.A. for the first time.
 According to the A.A.
 2014 Membership Survey, 74% of our members cited treatment or counseling as an important part of their journey to A.A.
 The local Bridging the Gap program, or BTG, connects the new member being discharged from a facility to A.A. in their community.
 Clients can request contacts through the A.A.
 Temporary Contact/Bridging the Gap Request form.
 A.A. members can serve as A.A.
 Temporary Contact/Bridging the Gap Volunteers.
 The Treatment Committee will present a report at the monthly District meeting.

-Maintains the District website, updating it regularly with new information about A.A. in the District and Northern Illinois Area.
+This is an appointed position.
+The webmaster maintains the District website, updating it regularly with new information about A.A. in the District and Northern Illinois Area.
 Provide tools for members, groups to interact with the District committee members; present timely information about area activities; display contact data for district committee members; archive area business documents and guidelines, and present a committee report at monthly District meetings.